Prerequisites

 - Click install anyway to bypass the warning.

-- Navigate to /sdcard/Download and click Burp_cert.der.
+- Navigate to /sdcard/Download and click on Burp_cert.der.

-- If you are using Android 9 or below, you may be prompted to set a secure lock screen.
+- If you are using Android 9 or below, you may be requested to set a secure lock screen.
+Comply and set a lock.

-- To verify whether the certificate is properly installed, go to Android settings and click Trusted credentials.
+- To verify whether the certificate is properly installed, go to Android settings, and click Trusted credentials.

 - You should see the certificate in the USER tab.